JavierNIS/Scripts/README.md

 ## Roadmap

 ### Making_Makefiles

-- [x] {IMMEDIATE} Fix potential bugs.
+- [ ] Allow debug and production build
-- [ ] Migrate to python.
+- [ ] Improve target main() detection to avoid false positives with strings

-This script is really big, adding more functionality would make it confusing.
+- [ ] Allow multiple source and header extensions
+- [ ] Add simple dependecy checking

+Even though the script is bigger than before, it is still manageable, the idea is to avoid using major dependencies and to keep it all in a single file.

 See the [open issues](https://github.com/JavierNIS/Scripts/issues) for a full list of proposed features (and known issues).